10 Tips for Staying Warm on Cold-Weather Hikes

 Use Gaiters to Keep Cold and Moisture Out

 Gaiters are protective coverings that go over your boots and pants to keep snow, water, and debris out.
-They are especially useful in cold weather, as they help keep your feet dry and warm.
+They are especially useful in , as they help keep your feet dry and warm.
 Gaiters act as a barrier against snow entering your boots and provide an extra layer of insulation.
 Look for gaiters made of waterproof and breathable materials that are easy to put on and take off.
-They should also have a secure fit, so they stay in place during your hike.
+They should also have a secure , so they stay in place during your hike.

 Protect Your Hands